matanbt/DirectoryTree/README.md

 # Directory Tree
-- Analyze a given directory file-tree, and exports it to Excel and Txt file.
+- Analyze a given directory to a file-tree, and exports it to Styled-Excel or Txt file.
 - Implmented in Python using OpenPyXL library